 Ms. Madon serves as the President and CEO of Brookfield Annuity Company.
 Prior to that, Ms. Madon was a Senior Advisor to Brookfield Asset Management since 2020.
-Additionally, from 2007 to 2019, Ms. Madon held a number of senior roles at Manulife Financial including Chief Accountant, Chief Auditor and most recently leading Manulife Canada's finance team as Executive Vice President and CFO.
-Previously, she held senior roles at Royal Bank of Canada and Ernst & Young.
-Ms. Madon currently sits on the boards of Foresters Financial, an international life insurance and individual savings company, Forum Real Estate Income and Impact Fund, a private, open-ended fund that invests in Canadian residential real estate and Appleby College, a non-profit independent school.
-Ms. Madon has been recognized as a Fellow of the Chartered Professional Accountants of Ontario and holds an MBA from University of Toronto Rotman School of Management and a Bachelor of Commerce, Hotel and Food Administration from the University.
+From 2007 to 2019, Ms. Madon held a number of senior roles at Manulife Financial including Chief Accountant, Chief Auditor and most recently Executive Vice President and CFO, Manulife Canada.
+Previously, she held senior roles across finance and strategy at Royal Bank of Canada and Ernst & Young.

+Ms. Madon currently sits on the boards of Foresters Financial, Forum Real Estate Income and Impact Fund, a private, open-ended fund that invests in Canadian residential real estate and Appleby College.
+Ms. Madon holds an MBA from University of Toronto Rotman School of Management a GCB.
+D Sustainability & ESG Designation.
+She has been honored as a Fellow of the Chartered Professional Accountants of Ontario and 2024 Canada's Most Powerful Women Top 100.

-Mr. Taylor served as the Chairman and a director of Trisura Canada from 2013 to 2017.
-As a co-founder of Trisura Canada, Mr. Taylor served as the Chief Executive Officer of the company from its inception in 2006 until 2012.
+Mr. Taylor served as the Chairman and a director of Trisura Guarantee from 2013 to 2017.
+As a co-founder of Trisura Guarantee, Mr. Taylor served as the Chief Executive Officer of the company from its inception in 2006 until 2012.
 From 2002 to 2005, he acted as a management consultant to London Guarantee Insurance Company, a specialty liability underwriter, to assist in the transition of the business following its sale to The St. Paul Companies.
 Previously, Mr. Taylor was the President and Chief Executive Officer of London Guarantee Insurance Company.
 He has served the Anglican Diocese of Niagara in various stewardship capacities, including as a member of its financial advisory board and budget committee, as well as Chairman of its insurance committee.
 Mr. Taylor received his MBA from McMaster University in 1976 and Bachelor of Applied Sciences in chemical engineering from the University of Waterloo in 1970.